2023–24 Utah Utes women's basketball team

 The 2023–24 Utah Utes women's basketball team represented the University of Utah during the 2023–24 NCAA Division I women's basketball season.
-The Utes, led by ninth year head coach Lynne Roberts, played their home games at the Jon M. Huntsman Center and competed as members of the Pac-12 Conference.
+The Utes, led by ninth-year head coach Lynne Roberts, played their home games at the Jon M. Huntsman Center and competed as members of the Pac-12 Conference.

-This is also the last season that Utah will play in the Pac-12 Conference before moving to the Big 12 Conference.
+This was the last season that Utah played in the Pac-12 Conference before moving to the Big 12 Conference.

 Previous season

 The Utes finished the season with a record of 27–5, and a 15–3 record in Pac-12 play to win a share of the Pac-12 Regular Season championship with Stanford.
-They lost in the Quarterfinals of the Pac-12 women's tournament to Washington State.
-They got an at-large bid to the NCAA Women's Tournament as a #2 seed in the Greenville Regional 2 where they defeat Gardner–Webb in the First Round, Princeton in the Second Round to advance to the Sweet Sixteen for the first time since 2006, where they lost to the National Champion LSU.
+They lost in the quarterfinals of the Pac-12 women's tournament to Washington State.
+They received an at-large bid to the NCAA Women's Tournament as a #2 seed in the Greenville Regional 2, where they defeated Gardner–Webb in the first round, and Princeton in the second round to advance to the Sweet Sixteen for the first time since 2006, where they lost to the National Champion LSU.